openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 Using the [horizontal pod
 autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)
-as a reference, they are using the to gather performance statistics for nodes.
+as a reference, they are using the resource metrics API to gather performance statistics for nodes.

 Using the metrics API has the least requirements as it does not expect a running Prometheus monitoring stack.

-On the other hand, data aggregation will be required using the metrics API, as decisions about scaling nodes up and down, must not be performed based on performance usage at a single point in time.
+On the other hand, data aggregation will be required using the metrics API, as decisions about scaling nodes up and down must not be performed based on performance usage at a single point in time.
 Instead the operator will have to gather and store usage data for a certain period of time, to decide if scaling is required.

+The concrete implementation how to store this will be refined during implementation.

-As an example with a configured `timeWindow` (see [configuration](#control-plane-machineset-operator-configuration)) of 30 minutes for scaling up, the operator has to keep querying the metrics API and averaging values until enough data has been aggregated to know the load average for the last 30 minutes.
+As an example with a configured `timeWindow` (see [configuration](#control-plane-machineset-operator-configuration)) of 30 minutes for scaling up, the operator may keep querying the metrics API and averaging values until enough data has been aggregated to know the load average for the last 30 minutes.